-Specified financial measures Usefulness Calculation Change in constant currency measures in constant currency to enable an improved understanding of its underlying financial performance, Change in constant currency, expressed as a percentage of the variation between the periods presented, is obtained by translating financial results from the current periods denominated in US dollars using the foreign exchange rates of the comparable periods of the prior year. comparisons.
-Constant currency basis is a non-IFRS financial measure.
+Specified financial measures Usefulness Calculation Change in constant currency measures in constant currency to enable an improved understanding of its underlying financial performance, Change in constant currency, expressed as a percentage of the variation between the periods presented, is obtained by translating financial results from the current periods denominated in US dollars using the foreign exchange rates of the comparable periods of the prior year. ' Constant currency basis is a non-IFRS financial measure.
 For more details on this financial measure, please refer to the "Non-IFRS financial measures" sub-section.
-Organic revenue growth in constant currency and organic adjusted EBITDA growth in organic adjusted EBITDA growth in constant currency Revenue and adjusted EBITDA changes in constant currency (as calculated above), expressed as a percentage of the variation between the periods presented, adjusted for the impact of acquisitions. constant currency impact of acquisitions, in order to facilitate period-to- Constant currency basis is a non-IFRS financial measure.
+Organic revenue growth in constant currency and organic adjusted EBITDA growth in organic adjusted EBITDA growth in constant currency Revenue and adjusted EBITDA changes in constant currency (as calculated above), expressed as a percentage of the variation between the periods presented, adjusted for the impact of acquisitions. constant currency Constant currency basis is a non-IFRS financial measure.
 For more details on this financial measure, please refer to the "Non-IFRS financial measures" sub-section.
 Capital intensity, excluding network expansion projects is used by management to assess the Corporation's investment in capital expenditures and to make certain Net capital expenditures, excluding network expansion projects divided by revenue. decisions, without taking into consideration capitalized investments in network expansion projects, in order to support a certain level of revenue.
 The Corporation measures capital intensity, excluding network expansion projects, as it provides a common basis for comparing the impact of the net capital expenditures to the impact of the historical net capital expenditures prior to the acceleration of the network expansion projects.
 In addition, management believes this helps certain investors and analysts to assess the impact of the network expansion projects on the Corporation's capital intensity ratio.
-Excluding the impact of net capital expenditures in connection with network expansion projects does not imply it is non-recurring. on this financial measure, please refer to the "Non-IFRS financial measures" sub-section.
-Capital intensity in constant currency and capital intensity, excluding on a constant currency basis, including capital intensity in constant currency and capital intensity, excluding network expansion projects in constant Capital intensity in constant currency is calculated as net capital expenditures in constant currency divided by revenue in constant currency. network expansion projects in constant currency currency, to facilitate period-to-period comparisons, undistorted by the effects of changes in foreign exchange rate.
+Excluding the impact of net capital expenditures in connection with network expansion projects does not imply it is non-recurring. projects is a non-IFRS financial measure.
+For more details on this financial measure, please refer to the "Non-IFRS financial measures" sub-section.
+Capital intensity in constant currency and capital intensity, excluding on a constant currency basis, including capital intensity in constant currency and capital intensity, excluding network expansion projects in constant network expansion projects in constant currency currency, to facilitate period-to-period comparisons, undistorted by the effects of changes in foreign exchange rate.
 Capital intensity, excluding network expansion projects in constant currency is calculated as net capital expenditures, excluding network expansion projects in constant currency divided by revenue in constant currency.
 Constant currency basis, including net capital expenditures in constant currency, net capital expenditures, excluding network expansion projects in constant currency and revenue in constant currency are non-IFRS financial measures.
 For more details on these non-IFRS financial measures, please refer to the "Non-IFRS financial measures" sub-section.
-Free cash flow dividend payout ratio and free cash flow dividend payout ratio and free cash flow, excluding network expansion projects, dividend payout ratio, to Dividends declared for the year on multiple and subordinate voting shares divided by free cash flow and by free cash flow, excluding network expansion projects. flow, excluding network expansion projects, dividend payout ratio assess the Corporation's financial strength and performance by demonstrating the sustainability of the Corporation's dividend payments.
+Free cash flow dividend payout ratio and free cash flow, excluding Dividends declared for the year on multiple and subordinate voting shares divided by free cash flow and by free cash flow, excluding network expansion projects. network expansion projects, dividend payout ratio performance by demonstrating the sustainability of the Corporation's dividend payments.
 Free cash flow and free cash flow, excluding network expansion projects are non-IFRS financial measures.
 For more details on these financial measures, please refer to the "Non-IFRS financial measures" sub-section.